. . to the lonely sea and the sky,

 And all I ask is a merry yarn from a laughing fellow-rover,

-R.I.P Steph, our histories are forever entwined.
+R.I.P Steph – Our histories are forever entwined.
 You are part of who I am.
-My sense of self would be poorer without those mad crazy daze!
+My sense of self would be poorer without those short-lived mad crazy daze!

 Your long trick’s over and I have no doubt there’s a quiet sleep and a sweet dream for you.
 Whattalife.
 MANY a merry yarn we got from you, our laughing fellow-rover!